ahmetcancicek/ahmetcancicek.github.io/content/oauth2/index.md

     </figure>
 </center>

+#### 4. Implicit Grant

-4. **Implicit Grant:** The implicit grant type is notably simpler.
+The implicit grant type is notably simpler.
 Instead of initially acquiring an authorization code and then exchanging it for an access token, the client application instantly receives the access token once the user grants their consent.
 With the implicit grant type, all communication occurs through browser redirects without a secure back-channel, unlike the authorization code flow.
 Consequently, this exposes the sensitive access token and the user's data to potential security risks.
 The implicit grant type is better suited for single-page applications and native desktop applications.
 The implicit flow is illustrated in Figure 6.

 <center>
     <figure>